Online school put US kids behind. Some adults have regrets.

 When COVID-19 first reached the U.S., scientists didn’t fully understand how it spread or whether it was harmful to children.
 American schools, like most around the world, understandably shuttered in March 2020.

-That summer, scientists learned kids didn’t face the same risks as adults, but experts couldn’t decide how to operate schools safely — or whether it was even possible.
+That summer, scientists learned kids didn’t face the same risks as adults, but experts couldn’t decide how to operate schools safely.

-It was already clear that remote learning was devastating for many young people.
-But did the risks of social isolation and falling behind outweigh the risks of children, school staff and families catching the virus?

-The tradeoffs differed depending on how vulnerable a community felt.
-Black and Latino people, who historically had less access to health care, remain nearly twice as likely to die of COVID-19 than white people.
-Parents in those communities often had deep-rooted doubts about whether schools could keep their children safe.

-By winter, studiesshowedschools weren’t contributing to increased COVID-19 spread in the community.
+By winter, studies showed schools weren’t contributing to increased COVID-19 spread in the community.
 Classes with masked students and distancing could be conducted safely, growing evidence said.
-President Joe Biden prioritized reopening schools when he took office in January 2021, and once the COVID-19 vaccine was available, some Democratic-leaning districts started to reopen.
+Once the vaccine was available, some Democratic-leaning districts started to reopen.

 Yet many schools stayed closed well into the spring, including in California, where the state’s powerful teachers unions fought returning to classrooms, citing lack of safety protocols.